efarnleitner/efarnleitner.github.io/index.md

 1. E. Farnleitner.
 "From Swarms to Strife: Desert Locust and Conflict in Africa."
 2023.
 2. K. Allinger, E. Farnleitner.
 "What you don’t know can’t help you: Public perception of COVID-19 loan repayment moratoria".
 2024.
 3. E. Farnleitner, F. Hartwich.
-"Promoting global sustainability by investing inthe energy transition of developing countries".
+"Promoting global sustainability by investing in the energy transition of developing countries".
 2024.